 The various towns in the northern region of Hauts-de-France (Upper France) transform once winter arrives.
-Start in the delightful city of Arras, which for a small town has a wonderful market, though the markets of eastern France, in Nancy and Strasbourg, put up stiff competition.
+Start in the delightful city of Arras, which for a small town has a wonderful market.
 The selling season starts in November and often lasts into the early days of the New Year.